sepia

 require "sepia"

-# Configure Sepia to use a local directory for storage.
+# Configure Sepia to use the filesystem backend.

 # A Postit is a simple Serializable object.